Making a silicone prototype is an essential step when you intend to customize and manufacture a product.

 You should avoid sharp edges and corners as they could promote a tear when demolding the silicone prototype.

-Also, make sure that your design specifications are accurate prior to large scale production of parts.
+Also, make sure that your design specifications are accurate prior to large scale production of prototype silicone parts.
 This is because silicone behaves differently compared to other materials.

-Step 2: Choosing the Right Method to Make Silicone Prototype
+Step 2: Choosing the Right Silicone Parts Prototyping Technique

 There is need to evaluate the most suitable method for producing the part.